benmaor13/Memory-Efficient-Audio-System-CPP/README.md

 ## Validation & Memory Safety
 * **Modern C++ Standard**: Deep focus on pointer manipulation, references, and memory layout optimization.
 * **Systematic Verification**: The implementation was rigorously tested for memory integrity.
-Using tools like Valgrind and GDB, I ensured that the entire lifecycle of tracks—from library loading to deck unloading—is 100% leak-free.
+Using tools like Valgrind and GDB, I ensured that the entire lifecycle of tracks from library loading to deck unloading is 100% leak-free.
 * **Robustness**: Integrated centralized logging and graceful recovery for configuration errors and cloning failures to ensure system stability.